laila-sb/Assignments4masters/README.md

    ```
    git clone https://github.com/yourusername/subscription-management-api.git
    cd subscription-management-api
-2. Set up the MySQL database with the following credentials (you can change them in application.yml):
+2. Run SQL code from the sql file using MySQL Workbench or DBeaver to create the database on your local system (you can change credentials in application.yml)
 3. Build and run the Main.java file
 4. The API will be running at http://localhost:8080 or can be changed in the yml file
-5. This can be tested using [postman.com](https://www.postman.com/)
+5. This can be tested using [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/)

 ## Editing Configuration